 Hospital Acquired Infections Are More Common Than You Think

 When people become injured or get sick, they go to hospitals for treatment so they can get better and get on with their lives.
-Unfortunately, being exposed to an extremely dangerous infection while in a hospital they trust is more common than people think.
+Unfortunately, being exposed to an extremely dangerous infection or other type of dangerous complication while in a hospital they trust is more common than people think.
 There are many different hospital-acquired infections, also known as healthcare-associated infections (HAIs), that a person might be exposed to, depending on the treatment they receive.
 In this blog, we’ll discuss some of the most common hospital-acquired infections and whether or not they qualify as medical malpractice.

 Central Line-Associated Bloodstream Infections (CLABSIs)

 Central lines are catheters that doctors place in a large vein in the neck, chest, or groin to give medication, fluids, or to collect blood for testing.
 Central lines are different from the IVs that most people are familiar with, as central lines are placed for a longer period of time (up to several months) and are closer to the heart.
 A central line-associated bloodstream infection occurs when a tube is placed in the vein incorrectly, or without being properly cleaned.
 This can become a way for germs to enter the body and can even cause potentially deadly blood infections.